KruMF/PortableJDK/ReadMe.md

 # JDK portable

+## Abstract

-A portable **JDK runner** with batches for compiling and running java files.
+This is a portable **JDK runner** with batches for compiling and running java files.

+Intended for situations, where you want to **use java, but don't have the admin rights to install it**.

+## Install

+Run `tools\getjdk.bat` and watch magic happen.

 ## Use